The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar

 \section{Low probability bar stars}

-In Figure \ref{fig:lowBarP} we present the orbital ($\mathrm{Z_{max}}$ and $\mathrm{R_{apo}}$), kinematic ($\mathrm{V_{\phi}}$) and chemical (MDF) properties of the stars according to their probability to support the bar ($\mathrm{P_{bar}}$).
+In Figure \ref{fig:lowBarP} we present the orbital ($\mathrm{Z_{max}}$ and $\mathrm{R_{apo}}$), kinematic ($\mathrm{V_{\phi}}$), and chemical (MDF) properties of the stars according to their bar-support probability ($\mathrm{P_{bar}}$).
 Stars with 1 < $\mathrm{P_{bar}}$ < 50\% stars have, in general, larger $\mathrm{Z_{max}}$ values than the higher stars with higher $\mathrm{P_{bar}}$.
-The low $\mathrm{P_{bar}}$ stars, comparatively, also have small apocenters (< 2 kpc) or $\mathrm{R_{apo}}$> 4 kpc.
+The low $\mathrm{P_{bar}}$ stars, comparatively, also have small apocentres (< 2 kpc) or $\mathrm{R_{apo}}$> 4 kpc.
 The velocity distribution also show most of the stars have 100<$V_{\phi}$<200 with a significant fraction of stars around $V_{\phi}\approx0$ \kms most probably belonging to the spheroidal bulge (see Sec. \ref{sec:SpB}).
-The MDFs show the wide range with a large fraction of metal-poor stars along with the peak at super-solar metallicity.
-Overall the low $\mathrm{P_{bar}}$ appear to reflect contamination from both disc and the spheroidal bulge, but also most probably includes genuine bar stars but have been assigned low probabilities due to larger uncertainties in distance, radial velocities or gaia proper motions.
+The MDFs show the wide range with a high fraction of metal-poor stars along with the peak at super-solar metallicity.
+Overall, the low $\mathrm{P_{bar}}$ appears to not only reflect contamination from both the disc and the spheroidal bulge but also include genuine bar stars that have been assigned low probabilities due to larger uncertainties in distance, radial velocities, or \textit{Gaia} proper motions.

-\section{Hints from Globular clusters on the epoch of the spheroidal bulge formation.}
+\section{Hints from globular clusters on the epoch of the spheroidal bulge formation.}